fqantonio/aqua/journal.md

 # 2024 #
 ## Jannuary ##
-Gluing the parts at the António Narçal workshop.
+Glueing the parts at the António Narçal workshop.

 ![](Photos/AQUA24.JPG)